parkerpape/parkerpape/README.md

 ---

 ### 🔍 What I’m Working On
-- Analyzing correlating factors of user engagement on Weather Channel content
+- Analyzing UX of Weather Channel content to create new strategies
-- An algorithm to improve the Vanderbilt course selection process, focused on maximizing credit hour oppurtunity for students
-- Developing a web scrapper to extract race director contacts and event details to maximize efficiency in clientele search process
+- Helping clientele outreach for other buisnesses
 - Learning more about machine learning and predicitive modeling

 ---